rmoff/rmoff-blog/content/post/lafs01e04.md

 java.lang.NumberFormatException: For input string: "source_prt"
 ```

 I knew it was too good to be true 😅 My guess was that perhaps the header was tripping things up (trying to store the `source_prt` as the defined `INT`).
 The [first hit on Stack Overflow](https://stackoverflow.com/questions/67543961/flink-sql-table-backed-by-csv-with-header) was pretty useful and pointed to a few options if I needed to keep the header.
-For the sake of expediency I just removed it and tried the `SELECT` again:
+For the sake of expediency, I just removed it and tried the `SELECT` again:

 ```sql
 Flink SQL> SET 'sql-client.execution.result-mode' = 'tableau';